Erfans/DrawASecret/README.md

 [Draw-a-Secret](https://en.wikipedia.org/wiki/Draw_a_Secret)

-This library implements a type of Draw-a-Secret.
+This library implements a type of Draw-a-Secret in JS.

-###Background Draw A Secret
+### Background Draw A Secret

 In this form a background image will be shown as the context.
 User can draw a pattern on different parts of the image,